-While the furnace may have a problem that needs a technician to troubleshoot often there are simple causes.
+While the furnace may have a problem that requires a technician to troubleshoot, there are often simple causes.

 Below are eight common reasons a furnace will not start to try out before calling a professional.

 Of course, if in doubt, be sure to call a certified tech.